 Although unemployment is higher among men than among women, it decreased more among men than among women during the previous year.
 The unemployment rate of men was 9.1% and that of women 8.2% in 2013.

-By age group, unemployment decreased more among young and middle-aged persons.
-The unemployment rate of the elderly has declined at a slower pace and compared to the previous quarter even increased slightly (to 7.2%).
-The youth unemployment rate (i.e. the share of unemployed persons aged 15–24 among the labour force of the same age) was 14.5% in the 3rd quarter, which is notably smaller than in the previous quarter as well as in the same quarter of the previous year (when the youth unemployment rate was 16.1% and 19.5%, respectively).
-The young unemployed numbered 10,000 in total.
-As the unemployment rate is calculated as a share of those young people who are economically active, but most of this age group is still studying, the share of the unemployed among all young people aged 15–24 was 5.9%.
+In 2013, the youth unemployment rate (i.e. the share of unemployed persons aged 15–24 among the labour force of the same age) was 18.7% (20.9% in the previous year) or 2.5 times higher compared to the rest of the working-age population.
+The young unemployed numbered 11,000 in total.
+As the unemployment rate is calculated as a share of those young people who are economically active, but most members of this age group are still studying, the share of the unemployed among all young people aged 15–24 was 7.3%.

 Unemployment rate is the share of the unemployed in the labour force (the sum of employed and unemployed persons).
 Long-term unemployment rate is the share of people who have been unemployed for a year or longer among the total labour force.
 Employment rate is the share of the employed in the working-age population (aged 15–74).
 The estimates are based on the data of the Labour Force Survey.
 Statistics Estonia has been conducting the Labour Force Survey since 1995 and every quarter 5,000 persons participate in the survey.
 The Labour Force Survey is carried out by statistical organisations in all the European Union Member States on the basis of a harmonised methodology.

 Persons aged 15–74 by labour status, 1st quarter 2000 – 4th quarter 2013